 About cancer in the larynx or hypopharynx

-Cancer can begin in any part of the larynx or hypopharynx.
-Cancer occurs in the larynx or hypopharynx when normal cells change and grow uncontrollably, forming a mass called a tumor.
+Cancer can develop in any part of the larynx or hypopharynx.
+Cancer begins when healthy cells change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

-About 95% of all cancers of the larynx and hypopharynx are categorized as squamous cell carcinomas, meaning they began in the flat, squamous cells that form the linings of these organs.
+About 95% of all cancers of the larynx and hypopharynx are categorized as squamous cell carcinomas.
+This means they began in the flat, squamous cells that form the linings of these organs.

 Normal Larynx Tissue